Iraneus/betamedneed/_services/research.md

 layout: service
 ---

-You can take advantage of advanced **research and learnig tools** for organizational and individual research.
+You can take advantage of advanced **research and learning tools** for organizational and individual research.

 ![Research Tools](/images/illustrations/research.jpg)